 What is Area Median Income?

 HUD creates regions for calculating AMI.
-The income limits for Pittsburgh are based on incomes in the Pittsburgh MSA - Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, and Westmoreland Counties.
+The income limits for Pittsburgh are based on incomes in the Pittsburgh Metropolitan Statistical Area - Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, and Westmoreland Counties.

 City of Pittsburgh Resources